 integration branch before promoting changes to the Staging environment.

 Merge to Staging

 Staging is a pre-production environment that provides all services and settings as close to the Production environment as possible.
 You should always push your code changes from the Integration environment to the Staging environment so that you can perform thorough testing with all services.
-The first time you use the Staging environment, you must configure services, such as Fastly CDN, Blackfire Profiler, and New Relic.
+The first time you use the Staging environment, you must configure services, such as Fastly CDN and New Relic.
 Also, we recommend configuring payment gateways, shipping, notifications, and other vital services with sandbox or testing credentials.

 It is best to thoroughly test every service, verify your performance testing tools, and perform UAT testing as an administrator and as a customer, until you feel that your store is ready for the Production environment.
 See Deploy your store.

 Merge to Production

 After thorough testing in the Staging environment, merge to the Production environment and thoroughly test using live credentials.
-The moment you go live, customers must be able to complete purchases and administrators must be able to manage the live store.
+The moment you launch your production site, customers must be able to complete purchases and administrators must be able to manage the live store.
 We provide a detailed, clear walk-through for deploying your store and going live: